 How Do I Schedule a Consultation?
 You will need an account in our scheduling system.
 Once you have an account, you can log in, choose a day and time, and schedule an appointment.
 Students can register for one 25-minute appointment or two back-to-back 25 minute appointments per day.
 You can upload a copy of your work at this time, or come back later to upload your work before your appointment, or wait to share your work during the appointment itself.
 One day before your appointment, you will receive an email reminder.

-What Happens in an Online Consultation?
-The online system allows you and the consultant to use video, audio, and text chat to converse about your work; it also allows you to upload/paste in a copy of your work to a whiteboard that each of you can view, add to, write on, edit, and revise in real-time.
+What Happens in a Consultation?
+Whether online or in-person, you and the consultant will converse about your work.
 A consultation is a collaborative experience in which you work on your paper with the consultant’s guidance.
 Together you will read through your writing and discuss ways to develop your ideas and strengthen your work.
 You may make changes to your writing during the session or take notes for later.
-At the end, your tutor will write up a brief summary of their main suggestions and email that to you via the online system.
-When the session ends, any chat transcript and whiteboard text will be saved, and you will be able to return to the appointment to view those documents later.
+At the end, your consultant will write up a brief summary of their main suggestions and email that to you.
+When an online session ends, the chat transcript and whiteboard text from an online consultation will be saved, and you will be able to return to the appointment to view those documents later.

 Interested in becoming a Writing Consultant?
 We hire undergraduates after they have taken one of two classes: ENWR 2520 (Tutoring Across Cultures) or ENGL 3940 (Tutoring Peer Writers).
 These courses provide the pedagogical and theoretical background that students need before they can begin tutoring.